UofT-DSI/production/lessons/part_3/production_3_training.md

 ::::::{.columns}
 :::{.column}

-+ Generally, it is a bad idea to select data to train ML methods using this family of sampling methods, but some of them are popular.
++ Generally, selecting data to train ML methods using this family of sampling methods is a bad idea, but some of them are popular.

 + Convenience sampling

     - Select data based on their availability.
-    - Popular and conveninet: fast, inexpensive, practical.
+    - Popular and convenient: fast, inexpensive, practical.
     - Not scientific and does not offer guarantees.

 + Snowball sampling